chssn/uk-dataset/README.md

 Download the contents of the UK Dataset folder into your vatSys profile folder and away you go.

-  1. LON_CTR is there in a very basic functionaliy.
+  1. LON_CTR is there in a very basic functionality.
-  2. EGKK_TWR and EGKK_GND should have fully functioning views.
+  2. TWR view for EGKK.
+  3. ASMGCS for EGKK and EGPH.